RFlash007/F.R.E.D./README.md

 - **Notes**: Creating and managing notes
 - **Tasks**: Tracking your to-do list with due dates (old tasks are automatically cleaned up)
 - **System Status**: Monitoring your computer's performance
-- **Morning Report**: Providing daily summaries of weather, news, and tasks
+- **Vision**: Identifying and describing objects through the webcam

 ### Memory Management